 Key takeaways: Implementing music therapy in comprehensive dementia care

-Effective implementation of music therapy within comprehensive dementia care requires thoughtful integration into daily routines and care plans.
+Effective implementation of music therapy within comprehensive dementia care requires thoughtful integration into daily routines and care plans and a selection of different types of music.
 At Hovi Care, we’ve found that consistent, personalised musical experiences yield the most significant benefits for people with dementia.

 The most effective music therapy approaches are those tailored to individual preferences, cultural backgrounds, and personal histories.
 Creating personalised playlists that include songs from a person’s young adulthood (ages 18-25) often provides the strongest responses, as these musical memories tend to remain accessible even in advanced stages of dementia.